-In Chapter 3, we argued that a media shift in planning communication is required, this is part of the bigger picture in the successful use of computers in planning.
+In Chapter 3, we argued that a media shift in planning communication is required as part of the bigger picture in the successful use of computers in planning.
 For a media shift to happen requires a realistic communication of the built environment via mass distribution methods, in our case the web.
 The basis of this communication is visual of course, moving our perception in physical space to the digital realm.
 In Figure 4.1, we drew comparisons to the physical and the digital attributes of space.
 As these attributes of space are increasingly transferred into digital form via advances in technology, we are able to create a digital space.
-With increasing levels of realism and online communication the boundaries between physical and digital space are increasingly blurred in terms of the space we defined as Cyberplace.
+With increasing levels of realism and online communication, the boundaries between physical and digital space are increasingly blurred in terms of the space we defined as CyberPlace.
 CyberPlace is a populated digital space; it is in this space that digital planning can take place.
 This is at the edge of the current examples we have developed and as yet, is only of use in a University teaching context for distributed lectures.
-Running as part of the MSc course in Virtual Environments for the last three years, we have bought together students from the US and the UK for collaborative design within a virtual environment.
+As part of the MSc course in Virtual Environments, for the last three years we have bought together students from the US and the UK for collaborative design within a virtual environment.
 Using the same principles behind our project 30 Days in ActiveWorlds, students have been able to design and build regardless of location.
-It is a large leap between these virtual worlds and online public participation but we have proved that it is possible to import our digital photorealistic models into such environments and manipulate them remotely using groups of participants.
+It is a large leap between these virtual worlds and online public participation but we have demonstrated that it is possible to import our digital photorealistic models into such environments and manipulate them remotely using groups of participants.

-Such systems hark back to the development of computer games and indeed a number of research initiatives have been taking a cue not from the planning or architecture profession but from a gaming standpoint.
-It is only by thinking outside the planning and architecture profession that innovation can be introduced into visualising the environment and this is especially true when aiming to communicate it via the web.
-By moving away from the tried and tested methods of public participation and visualisation, we are producing a blue print for a new planner's toolkit, which involves various digital methods to ensure authorities can effectively communicate planning issues via digital forms.
-Planning for Real systems come as a kit containing cardboard and glue to construct models whereas our kit is digital.
-It is however noted that an expert user is required to construct such digital planning systems.
-This switches around the emphasis commonly encountered with geographically orientated software systems in that an expert user is required to operate them.
-In contrast, digital planning is aimed at communication, thus ensuring they are easy to use despite the expertise required to build them.
+Such systems hark back to the development of computer games and indeed a number of research initiatives have been taking a cue not from the planning or architecture profession but from the gaming standpoint.
+It is only by thinking outside the box of planning and architecture that innovation can be introduced into visualising the environment and this is especially true when aiming to communicate it via the web.
+By moving away from the tried and tested methods of public participation and visualisation, we are producing a blueprint for a new planner's toolkit, which involves various digital methods to ensure authorities can effectively communicate planning issues in digital form.
+'Planning for Real' systems come as kits containing cardboard and glue to construct models whereas our kit is digital.
+However an expert-user is required to construct such digital systems.
+This switches around the emphasis commonly encountered with geographically orientated software in that an expert-user is required to operate them.
+In contrast, digital planning is aimed at communication, thus ensuring they are easy to operate despite the expertise required to build them.